julienam12/why/README.md

         sudo apt-get install git python-pexpect python-unidecode

-    NB: `python-unidecode` is not necessary.
+    **NB** `python-unidecode` is not necessary.
 If (you're on AFS, which doesn't already have unidecode installed, and) you don't have sudo privileges, make the following changes:

             * comment out line 24